-This means council tax charges for council services (excluding fire and police charges and parish precepts) for for properties in bands D and C for the forthcoming year are:
+This means council tax charges for council services (excluding fire and police charges and parish precepts) for properties in bands C and D for the forthcoming year are:

 The agreed budget has been informed by citywide consultation, and reflects our key priorities, which include supporting the most vulnerable people in the city and helping grow the economy.

-We have faced some tough decisions with the 2018/19 budget, to ensure that our priorities continue to be delivered, whilst also ensuring our financial position is managed effectively.
+We've faced some tough decisions with the 2019/20 budget, to ensure that we continue to deliver on our priorities, whilst also ensuring our financial position is managed effectively.

 Even though we spend one of the lowest amounts per head of population amongst UK local authorities, we still provide the same services as other, higher-spending councils.